Monada-Dominion/domain_1/README.md

 ## 🗺️ Initial domains of Moanda Dominion

-The Monada Dominion is a progressive journey structured into several domains.
+It is a progressive journey structured into several domains.
 While you can explore some parts out of order, the intended path is designed for a gradual unfolding of understanding.

 *   **🌀 Domain 1: The Dot - Mindfulness**
     *   Essential preparation for the entire program.